ckb-next/ckb-next/README.md

 The user interface is still a work in progress.

-**Supported features:**
+**Major features:**
-- Multiple keyboards at once (note: not tested)
+- Multiple keyboards (note: not tested)
 - United States and United Kingdom keyboard layouts
 - Per-key lighting
-- Store up to 3 lighting modes (K95 only).
-Modes can be exported/imported from hardware.
+- Multiple keyboard profiles/modes with hardware save function
 - Wave and Ripple animations with customizable color

 **Roadmap** (roughly in order)
 - **Alpha builds (v0.0.x):**
-- Saved ckb settings so you don't lose them when you restart
-- Multiple profiles
 - Per-key animations
 - More customizable animations (Gradient and Random will be back, as well as a new Raindrop animation)
 - Animations triggered by keypress